Turfjs/turf/packages/turf-polygonize/README.md

 Implementation of GEOSPolygonize function (`geos::operation::polygonize::Polygonizer`).

+Polygonizes a set of lines that represents edges in a planar graph.
+Edges must be correctly noded, i.e., they must only meet at their endpoints.

 The implementation correctly handles:

 -   Dangles: edges which have one or both ends which are not incident on another edge endpoint.